apache/paimon/docs/content/concepts/primary-key-table.md

 A bucket is the smallest storage unit for reads and writes, each bucket directory contains an [LSM tree]({{< ref "concepts/file-layouts#lsm-trees" >}}).

-Primary Key Table supports two bucket mode:
+### Fixed Bucket

-1. Fixed Bucket mode: configure a bucket greater than 0, rescaling buckets can only be done through offline processes, see [Rescale Bucket]({{< ref "/maintenance/rescale-bucket" >}}).
+Configure a bucket greater than 0, rescaling buckets can only be done through offline processes, see [Rescale Bucket]({{< ref "/maintenance/rescale-bucket" >}}).
 A too large number of buckets leads to too many small files, and a too small number of buckets leads to poor write performance.

+### Dynamic Bucket

+{{< hint info >}}
+This is an experimental feature.
+{{< /hint >}}

-2. Dynamic Bucket mode: configure `'bucket' = '-1'`, Paimon dynamically maintains the index, automatic expansion of the number of buckets.
-(This is an experimental feature)
+Configure `'bucket' = '-1'`, Paimon dynamically maintains the index, automatic expansion of the number of buckets.

 - Option1: `'dynamic-bucket.target-row-num'`: controls the target row number for one bucket.
 - Option2: `'dynamic-bucket.assigner-parallelism'`: Parallelism of assigner operator, controls the number of initialized bucket.

-   - Dynamic Bucket requires more memory, 100 million entries in a partition takes up 1 GB more memory, partitions that are no longer active do not take up memory.
+{{< hint info >}}
-   - Dynamic Bucket only support single write job.
+Dynamic Bucket only support single write job.
 Please do not start multiple jobs to write to the same partition.
+{{< /hint >}}

+**Normal Dynamic Bucket Mode**:

+When your updates do not cross partitions (no partitions, or primary keys contain all partition fields), Dynamic Bucket mode uses HASH index to maintain mapping from key to bucket, it requires more memory than fixed bucket mode, 100 million entries in a partition takes up 1 GB more memory, partitions that are no longer active do not take up memory.

+**Cross Partitions Update Dynamic Bucket Mode**:

+When you need cross partition updates (primary keys not contain all partition fields), Dynamic Bucket mode directly maintains the mapping of keys to partition and bucket, uses local disks, and initializes indexes by reading all existing keys in the table when starting stream write job.
+Different merge engines have different behaviors:
+1. Deduplicate: Delete data from the old partition and insert new data into the new partition.
+2. PartialUpdate & Aggregation: Insert new data into the old partition.
+3. FirstRow: Ignore new data if there is old value.

 ## Merge Engines